 The installation of smoke and air quality sensors, as mentioned Section 8.3.4.1 of the revised 2023-2025 Base WMP, was to support the Department of Homeland Security's Smart Cities Internet of Things Lab's wildland fire sensor program.
 The technology is still being developed and is not currently at a stage for implementation.
-The currently installed sensor will be removed, and the program will not continue further.
+There are 20 sensors currently installed that will be removed by the end of 2024, and the program will not continue further.